m00dawg/devdawg/README.md

 Blix, Wash, etc. The controller will track the remaining time while also keeping the water bath at the desired temperature.

-A scaffold is built to manage rotation speed and direction for a rotary processor, but it's all totally untested right now.
-I have a motor and an h-bridge in the mail to at least test motor function but building the rig will take some time and design work.
+A partial implemetnation of routines to manage rotation speed and direction has been implemented, but is untested.
+I have a motor and H-bridge in the mail to test at least the motor functionality, but building the rig will take some time and design work.
+The code is pretty easy - the physical design work, not so much.